nchenderson/elements-nonpar-stat/docs/07-empiricalcdf.md

 from a study on kidney function.

 * This dataset has $157$ observations which has the age of each study participant and a measure of overall kidney function.
-The data can be obtained at https://web.stanford.edu/~hastie/CASI_files/DATA/kidney.txt

 * We will only look at the `tot` variable in this chapter.